-Recitations complement the weekly lectures by going over problems and other technical aspects of theories/concepts that are introduced in lecture.
-Recitations may also review completed assignments or address other content questions.
-All recitations are virtual.

-- Recitation handouts are posted on Brightspace.
+- Recitations complement the weekly lectures by going over problems and other technical aspects of theories/concepts that are introduced in lecture.
+Recitations may also review completed assignments or address other content questions. - Recitation handouts are posted on Brightspace.
 You should try the problems on your own before attending.
-While attendance is not mandatory, you will need to master the content to do well on the exams.
+Attendance is expected as you will need to master the content to do well on the exams.
 The typical student will need to attend. - The schedule for tutoring office hours is posted on Brightspace.
 Tutoring hours are an additional resource for questions best addressed one-on-one.